 Once again, can you guess which one will end up being evil incarnate?

 Roger follows Henry as he wanders off to an overlook; below, Ralph, Simon, Piggy, and Maurice are splashing in the pool (the small and naturally-occurring kind, not the cabana kind).

-Roger starts throwing stones at Henry, but missing on purpose because he still has some semblance of decency left, at least for the time being.
+Roger throws stones at Henry.
+Well, kind of.
+He misses on purpose because he still has some semblance of decency left, at least for the time being.

 Jack calls to Roger; he's with Sam, Eric, and Bill and still on this pig-hunting kick.

 After going through with the face painting plan, using white and red clay and a stick of charcoal, Jack looks at his reflection in a coconut shell full of water and is stoked to see an "awesome stranger" looking back at him.
 He begins to dance, and it seems that the mask is a "thing on its own, behind which Jack hid."

 When he orders the boys to come with him, they obey "the mask," not Jack.
 Creepy stuff.

 Meanwhile, back at the lagoon, Ralph, Simon and Piggy are still swimming with Maurice.